Published Jan 4, 2021

 The Best Countries To Live In

 We start off this list with the country that brought us the world-famous chocolate Lindt, Switzerland.
-Switzerland boasts one of the largest gross domestic products (GDP) per capita in the entire world, according to CIA World Factbook.
+Switzerland boasts one of the largest gross domestic products (GDP) per capita in the entire world.
 In addition to that, it is also home to extremely skilled workers, contributing to its low unemployment rate.

 Its powerful economy owes the bulk of its success to the country’s low corporate tax rates in conjunction with its highly-advanced service industry led by financial services and its high-tech manufacturing industry.